Deciduous, Edible fruit, Trees

 Apricot trees bear most of their fruit on short spurs that form on the previous year’s growth and remain fruitful for about 4 years.
 Most varieties ripen from late spring into summer.

-To get a good crop of large fruit, do this: in midspring, thin excess fruit from branches, leaving 2 4 in. between individual fruits.
+To get a good crop of large fruit, do this: In midspring, thin excess fruit from branches, leaving 2–4 in. between individual fruits.
 Prune in summer (rather than in the dormant season, as is usually recommended) to avoid Eutypa dieback, a disease characterized by sudden limb dieback and oozing cankers; it is spread by rain and can infect trees through pruning wounds.

 Apricots are subject to various other diseases and insect pests.
 To avert some problems, consult your Cooperative Extension Office for a local timetable and directions for preventive spraying.

 Essential treatment dates are during dormancy, before and after flowering, and at red-bud stage.
-The following is a good representation of nursery varieties; many are available on dwarf and semidwarf rootstocks.

 Some varieties need a pollenizer, as indicated.
 For ornamental relatives, see Prunus.